gradle/gradle/design-docs/features/composite-build/tooling-api/execute-task.md

-# Milestone: Tooling client can define a composite and execute tasks

-## Tooling client executes task in a single project within a composite
+## Tooling client executes tasks for specified project within a composite

 ### Overview

-This story adds support for executing tasks in a single project within a composite.
+This story adds support for executing tasks in a specified project within a composite.

 ### API